 All available information is already on the candidate’s Statement of Result.
 No additional feedback is available.

-Papers are marked in England and remain the property of Cambridge English Language Assessment, United Kingdom and under no circumstances are these released to candidates, schools or the exam centre.
+Papers are marked in England and remain the property of Cambridge Assessment English, United Kingdom and under no circumstances are these released to candidates, schools or the exam centre.

 Enquiries can be made regarding a result.
 Contact the exam centre no later than 2 weeks after the release of the online results to find out the fees and procedures for Stage 1 and Stage 2.